For information about any of our programs, application, or any of our other student services please contact us:

 If a student with a Pell Grant drops to less than full-time status during the first ten days of the semester, any refund goes to the student’s Pell Grant.

-Students may appeal their refund amount to a committee consisting of the Vice-President of Academic Affairs, the Vice-President of Administrative Services, and the Director of Financial Aid if extenuating circumstances forced the student to withdraw from MTI.
+Students may appeal their refund amount to a committee consisting of the Dean of Student Success, the Director of Financial Aid and the Financial Comptroller/CFO if extenuating circumstances forced the student to withdraw from MTI.
 Please note: The MTI Bookstore is a separate entity and abides by a separate refund policy on a case-by-case basis.

 Checks returned marked "insufficient funds" or "no account" will result in a $30.00 service charge being assessed to the student.
 No more checks will be accepted by the school until the charge and fee have been paid.